Lingyao1219/benchmark-reverse-geocoding/README.md

 # IMAGEO-Bench for Image Geolocalization

+Image geolocalization, the process of inferring geographic coordinates or addresses from visuals, presents a complex challenge at the intersection of computer vision and geographic information systems (GIS).
+The accurate identification of location from images has important implications for real-world scenarios, including digital forensics, urban analytics and crisis management.

 This repository contains a complete framework for benchmarking the performance of various Large Language Models (LLMs) on the task of image geolocalization.
+The framework for our study is illustrated below.

 <img width="3000" height="1519" alt="framework" src="https://github.com/user-attachments/assets/b4c8b80a-5311-4fc4-9c04-b69ce0099e7b" />